IWang20/budget-app-lite/README.md

-# Bank-Statement-Finance-Tracker
+# budget-app-lite
-application that categorizes purchases from bank statements and stores them for for basic spending analysis
+local full-stack application that categorizes purchases from bank statements (only Wells Fargo for now) and stores them for basic spending analysis